50 Best PlayStation Vita Games of All Time

 7. Tearaway

 Another innovative game that had to leave its home to find the players the Vita couldn’t provide, Tearaway is a charming platformer from the pioneers of the LittleBigPlanet franchise.
-Media Molecule certainly know how to create gorgeous and cute games with an undeniable charm, and Tearaway certainly fits that bill.
+Media Molecule certainly knows how to create gorgeous and cute games with an undeniable charm, and Tearaway certainly fits that bill.

 Just like their marquee franchise, Media Molecule rewards the player for their experimentation and creativity in Tearaway, making the game feel like a toybox just begging to be played with.
 Tearaway even makes the touch-screen feel more than a gimmick, asking players to peel back its paper world and dive right in.